Cerys Hafana

 Sat 18 Oct 7:30pm

-Spellbinding genre-bending folk from acclaimed Welsh triple harpist and vocalist
+Spellbinding genre-bending folk from acclaimed Welsh triple harpist and vocalist.
+Plus support from Ruby Darbyshire

 Cerys Hafana is a Welsh composer, singer and multi-instrumentalist who mangles, mutates, and transforms traditional music.
 Cerys comes from Machynlleth, Wales, where rivers and roads meet on the way to the sea.